Carol Gilligan: Early life and education

-Together, James and Carol had three children: Jonathan, Timothy, and Christopher.
-Jonathan Gilligan is an Associate Professor of Earth and Environmental Sciences and Associate Professor of Civil and Environmental Engineering at Vanderbilt University.
-Jonathan has also collaborated with his mother, to write the play The Scarlet Letter (a feminist adaptation of Hawthorne's novel) and the libretto for the opera Pearl.
-Timothy Gilligan is the Vice-Chair for Education and Associate Professor of Medicine at the Cleveland Clinic Taussig Cancer Institute.
-Christopher Gilligan is the Associate Chief Medical Officer of Brigham and Women's Hospital and Director of the Brigham and Women's Spine Center.

 Career

-She began her teaching career as a lecturer at the University of Chicago from 1965 to 1966, teaching the Introduction to Modern Social Science.
+She began her teaching career as a lecturer at the University of Chicago (where her husband was a medical intern) from 1965 to 1966, teaching the Introduction to Modern Social Science.
 She then became a lecturer at Harvard University in 1967, lecturing on General Education.
 After becoming an assistant professor in the Harvard Graduate School of Education in 1971, she received tenure there in 1988 as a full professor.
 Gilligan taught for two years at the University of Cambridge (from 1992 to 1994) as the Pitt Professor of American History and Institutions and as a visiting professorial fellow in the Social and Political Sciences.
 In 1997, she became Patricia Albjerg Graham Chair in Gender Studies at Harvard.
 From 1998 until 2001, she was a Visiting Meyer Professor and later visiting professor at New York University School of Law.

 Gilligan eventually left Harvard in 2002 to join New York University as a full professor with the School of Education and the School of Law.
 She was also a visiting professor at the University of Cambridge in the Centre for Gender Studies from 2003 until 2009.

 Gilligan studied women's psychology and girls' development and co-authored or edited a number of texts with her students.
 She contributed the piece "Sisterhood Is Pleasurable: A Quiet Revolution in Psychology" to the 2003 anthology Sisterhood Is Forever: The Women's Anthology for a New Millennium, edited by Robin Morgan.
 She published her first novel, Kyra, in 2008.
 In 2015, Gilligan taught for a semester at New York University in Abu Dhabi.